 Working Group Response:

 The working group carefully reviewed the TechOps proposal and considered input from those involved in development of the proposal.
 The working group appreciated the expertise and relevant experience of those who developed the proposal and therefore considered it a logical starting point for discussion.
 The working group agreed, however, that it is important to consider (i) the range of views and interests that may not have been represented in the development of the proposal, and (ii) any new information or interests that have come to light since the development of the proposal.
-Therefore, in developing its preliminary recommendations, the working group deliberated on each of the charter questions, taking into account both the relevant elements of the TechOps paper as well as all other available information and inputs.
+Therefore, in developing its preliminary recommendations, the working group deliberated on each of the charter questions, taking into account both the relevant elements of the TechOps paper as well as all other available information and inputs, including proposals submitted during the Public Comment period on the Phase 1(a) Initial Report.

 Charter Question b7